A platform to connect entrepreneurs with accounting specialists.

 A. Quebec's corporate tax system

-Quebec, renowned for its cultural and political uniqueness, also administers a distinct tax system that is interwoven with the Canadian federal system.
+Quebec, renowned for its cultural and political singularity, also administers a distinct tax regime that is interwoven with the Canadian federal system.
 Every business operating in the province is subject to both provincial and federal taxation, creating a unique tax landscape.
+For an overview, see Understanding Quebec business taxation.

 Knowing the applicable tax rates is crucial.
 They vary not only according to the type of income generated by the company, but also according to its size.
 SMEs, for example, benefit from lower tax rates, designed to stimulate economic growth and employment.
-What's more, to encourage innovative initiatives or hiring in targeted sectors, various tax credits are made available to companies by the provincial government.
+What's more, to encourage innovative initiatives or hiring in targeted sectors, various tax credits are made available to companies by the provincial government (notably the investment tax credit and R&D tax credits).
+The QST/GST aspects also remain central: understanding the GST/QST, registering for taxes and using ITCs/ITRs.

 B. Distinction between sale of assets and sale of shares